tmtxt/tmtxt.github.com/_posts/2013-01-01-macports-the-macos-package-manager.md

 to your current OS.
 Alternatively, you can build it from source.
 For more detail, please visit [this link](http://www.macports.org/install.php).

-After finishing the installation, you should consider update **MacPorts**.
+After finishing the installation, you should consider updating **MacPorts**.
 Fortunately, **MacPorts** has the built-in feature for selfupdating.
 Everything you need to do is to execute this command